North East Sussex

 • Blacksmith's Arms Lewes Road Halland BN8 6PN Telephone(01825) 840304

 Adjacent to the Halland A22 roundabout, The Blacksmith's Arms has a traditional village inn ambience; horse brasses, real fires and oak beams go to create that warm homely and friendly atmosphere.
 Harvey's Best is a regular plus an additional beer is sometimes available.
 Good quality food, much of it homemade, is offered.
-There is a meeting room available and additional outside seating to the front.
-There are two car parks, front and rear.
+There is outside seating to the front of the pub and two car parks, front and rear.
 Under new management from September 2018.
-Real Cider is only available in the summer.
+Real cider is only available in the summer.

 • Hartfield